Steve May

-Stephen Timothy 'Steve' May (born 29 November 1971) is a former politician from Arizona, where he served in the Arizona House of Representatives.
+Stephen Timothy May (born November 29, 1971) is an American politician who served in the Arizona House of Representatives.
 He was openly gay when he ran for and served in the legislature.
 He was nevertheless recalled to active duty in the military.
 He came to national attention in 1999 when the U.S. Army attempted to discharge him from the United States Army Reserve under the gay-exclusionary law known as "don't ask, don't tell" (DADT).

 Early life and career

-May was born on 29 November 1971 and grew up in a Mormon household in Phoenix, Arizona, in the district he later represented in the state legislature.
+May was born on November 29, 1971, and grew up in a Mormon household in Phoenix, Arizona, in the district he later represented in the state legislature.
 He is an Eagle Scout.
 He entered the Naval Reserve Officer Training Corps in 1989 at the age of 17 at Claremont McKenna College and received his commission as a U.S. Army officer in 1993.
 He served for two and a half years at Fort Riley, Kansas.
 His assignments included managing the integration of women into an all-male platoon.
 He left the Army with an honorable discharge in 1995.
-May ran unsuccessfully for the House in 1996 before winning a seat in 1998, as a Republican.
+May ran unsuccessfully for the Arizona Senate in 1996 before winning a seat in the Arizona House of Representatives in 1998, as a Republican.
 He ran as an openly gay man and had secured the endorsement of the Gay & Lesbian Victory Fund, a political action committee dedicated to helping elect openly LGBT candidates to public office.
 He and his family have engaged in protracted lawsuits about their competing business interests.